Drinking alcohol increases cancer risk whether you drink a lot or a little.

 There are several ways in which alcohol can increase a person’s risk of cancer:

-The ethanol in alcoholic drinks breaks down to acetaldehyde, a known carcinogen, mutagen and highly toxic compound.
-Acetaldehyde damages DNA and prevents the cells from repairing the damage, which is the first step to how cells in our body can become cancerous.
+- The ethanol in alcoholic drinks breaks down to acetaldehyde, a known carcinogen, mutagen, and highly toxic compound.
+Acetaldehyde damages DNA and prevents the cells from repairing the damage, which is the first step in how cells in our body can become cancerous.

-Alcohol affects the way the body can absorb several important nutrients such as vitamins A, C, D, E, and folate.
-Alcohol inhibits the breakdown of nutrients by decreasing secretion of digestive enzymes from the pancreas.
-Alcohol impairs nutrient absorption by damaging the cells lining the stomach and intestines and disabling transport of some nutrients into the blood.
-These nutrients are protective against cancer and poor absorption increases cancer risk.
+- Alcohol affects the way the body can absorb several important nutrients, such as vitamins A, C, D, E, and folate.
+Alcohol inhibits the breakdown of nutrients by decreasing the secretion of digestive enzymes from the pancreas.
+Alcohol impairs nutrient absorption by damaging the cells lining the stomach and intestines and disabling the transport of some nutrients into the blood.
+These nutrients are protective against cancer, and poor absorption increases cancer risk.

-Alcohol provides excess empty calories, which leads to weight gain and which in turn, also increases cancer risk.
+- Alcohol provides excess empty calories, which leads to weight gain and, in turn, also increases cancer risk.

-Increased risk of breast and esophageal cancers starts at less than 1 drink per day.
+- An increased risk of breast and esophageal cancer starts with less than 1 drink per day.

-For some cancers, such as colorectal, liver and laryngeal cancers, risk directly increases with increasing amounts of alcohol consumed.
+- For some cancers, such as colorectal, liver, and laryngeal cancers, the risk directly increases with increasing amounts of alcohol consumed.

-An analysis of data from 53 studies found for each alcoholic drink consumed per day, the relative risk of breast cancer increased by about 7%.
+- An analysis of data from 53 studies found that for each alcoholic drink consumed per day, the relative risk of breast cancer increased by about 7%.

 1 drink is equal to 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of 80-proof distilled spirits.

-It is also important to realize that for many cancers including head and neck and esophageal cancers, stopping alcohol consumption is not associated with immediate reductions in cancer risk.
-The cancer risks eventually decline, although it may take years for the risks of cancer to return to those of never drinkers.
-Although there is some benefit for heart health associated with red wine, the risks for cancer outweigh any potential heart benefit.
+It is also important to realize that, for many cancers, including head and neck and esophageal cancers, stopping alcohol consumption is not associated with immediate reductions in cancer risk.
+The cancer risks eventually decline, although it may take years for the cancer risks to return to those of never-drinkers.
+Although there is some benefit for heart health associated with red wine, the risks of cancer outweigh any potential heart benefit.

-When it comes to managing your cancer risk, avoiding alcohol as much as possible should be on top of your list just like not smoking.
+When it comes to managing your cancer risk, avoiding alcohol as much as possible should be at the top of your list, just like not smoking.